 Government Communication @Israel

 @Israel is the State of Israel’s official Twitter channel, maintained by the Foreign Ministry’s Digital Diplomacy Team.
-The account registered on 1 July 2009 is among the most followed country accounts, with more than 66,000 followers and listed more than 2,000 times.
+The account registered on 1 July 2009 is one of the most followed country accounts, with more than 64,000 followers and listed more than 2,000 times.
 The account tweets on average 11 times a day and two-thirds of its tweets have the hashtag #Israel.
-The account mentions other Twitter users in almost every third tweet, and its most mentioned tweeps are Size Doesn’t Matter @SDoesntMatter (185 times), which tweets about Israeli nightlife, pop-culture, technology, art and innovation, @NoCamels (133 times), a news website covering all the latest innovations coming out of Israel and @TouristIsrael (114 times), Israel’s ‘cool’ travel guide.
+The account mentions other Twitter users in almost every tweet, and its most mentioned tweeps are Size Doesn’t Matter @SDoesntMatter (173 times), which tweets about Israeli nightlife, pop-culture, technology, art and innovation, @NoCamels (128 times), a news website covering all the latest innovations coming out of Israel and @TouristIsrael (121 times), Israel’s ‘cool’ travel guide.
 However the state account rarely replies to questions from Twitter users with @replies.

 Citizen Diplomacy @Sweden

-eden are extremely conversational, engaging in direct dialogue with their followers making it the fourth most popular country account with over 65,000 followers.
-However over the past months its follower counts has been in decline.
-The Swedish curators are very chatty, sending on average more than 120 tweets/day, half of which are @replies to other Twitter users.
-Its most popular tweet, retweeted 248 times during the month of October 2012 was the injunction to share a picture of a moose “for no reason”.
+The curators of Sweden are extremely conversational, engaging in direct dialogue with their followers making it the third most popular country account with over 66,000 followers.
+The Swedish curators are very chatty, sending on average more than 145 tweets/day, half of which are @replies to other Twitter users.
+Its most popular tweet, retweeted 248 times during the month of October 2012 was the injunction to share a picture for a moose “for no reason”.